IHTSDO/health-data-analytics/README.md

 ```
 The `--data-set` parameter is required to give a label to the set of data being imported.
 The user interface and API support switching between data sets.

-The optional parameter `"--import-fhir-version"` specifies the FHIR version.
-Currently, version 3 ("dstu3") and
-4 ("r4") are supported.
-The default is "r4".
+Only FHIR version R4 is supported.
 Each file has to contain a "Bundle" or "Collection" resource.
 Import of 10,000 patients (roughly 25GB data) from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/QDXLWR
 takes about 20min on an I7 notebook.